Wes-SNK/Wes-SNK/README.md

 Student of ADS (Analysis and Systems Development) and ADM (Administration) with experience in hardware and PC maintenance.

-Administrative Server at Federal University of Ceara (UFC).
+Administrative Staff at Federal University of Ceara (UFC).

   ---
   > 🎭 _Eterno estudante de Teatro_ 🎭